 We’ve come to the point of how to create a fitness app and get it ready for the launch.
 Like with any other software, the current stage deals with back-end and front-end development.
 Thus the provider should assign the back-end, iOS, and Android specialists to work on your product.
 In parallel, developers need the assistance of QA specialists to test the mobile application.

 Before we discuss the major development milestones, let’s take a look at one more thing.
 How to choose the technology stack?
 The right tech choice increases the product value as it can ensure robust performance, great functionality, and scalability.
 Besides, it covers moments with simplifying the delivery process.
-For example, cross-platform solutions built with Flutter are faster to deliver, increasing team productivity and reducing development costs.
+For example, as a Flutter app development company, we believe that cross-platform solutions built with this framework are faster to deliver, increasing team productivity and reducing development costs.

 Moreover, technologies for hybrid development compete with native approaches easily due to great performance and security.
 Developers prefer broad customization opportunities, impressive designs, and simplified testing.
 We’ve combined the list of technologies most used for the mobile development of fitness applications.